hdShang/arxiv-daily/docs/cs-CL/2025-09-26/papers/250922101v1-think-right-not-more-test-time-scaling-for-numerical-claim-verificat.md

 ---
 layout: default
-title: Think Right, Not More: Test-Time Scaling for Numerical Claim Verification
+title: "Think Right, Not More: Test-Time Scaling for Numerical Claim Verification"
 ---

 # Think Right, Not More: Test-Time Scaling for Numerical Claim Verification